emerald6S/Project2--Minesweeper_Solver/README.md

 Note: these are the difficulty levels for classic Minesweeper:

--Beginner: 9 x 9 board, 10 mines
+- Beginner: 9 x 9 board, 10 mines

--Intermediate: 16 * 16 board, 40 mines
+- Intermediate: 16 * 16 board, 40 mines

--Expert: 16 * 30 board, 99 mines (not allowed in this project)
+- Expert: 16 * 30 board, 99 mines (not allowed in this project)